ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 ## Objective
 The objectives of this assignment were to design a solid circular cross-section aluminum beam with a Young's modulus between 8.5-11.5 x 10^6 psi under an applied distributed load on the end of the bar between 300lbf and 500 lbf.
 After selecting a cross-sectional dimension, we need to use parametric design concepts to determine the minimum bar length, since the instructions and design limitations require that the maximum axial deflection be 0.009 inches.
 Here is a basic diagram of the objective below.<img width="458" height="55" alt="download" src="https://github.com/user-attachments/assets/450a0c18-4750-4ee0-936b-c2879ee9753a" />

-After designing the Bar with all its dimensions, we need to create and analyze it in CAD, then run an FEA simulation to verify our final findings.
+After designing the Bar with all its dimensions, we need to model it in CAD, then run an FEA simulation to verify our final findings.

 ## Analyze
 #### Applied Force, Aluminum, and Dimension Selection